Top Strategies for Supplemental Income for Retirees

 Online Courses and Consulting

 Creating online courses allows retirees to earn money by sharing their knowledge.
+Your first step: Grab a notebook and write down three skills you’ve used in your career or hobbies that others might pay to learn.
 These courses can be created for any niche, tapping into the retiree’s areas of expertise.
-Online course platforms have built in marketing tools to help you reach your target audience.
+Online course platforms have built-in marketing tools to help you reach your target audience.

 Retirees can leverage their professional experience to offer consulting services, often earning more than part-time work.
-Also, consulting can be tailored to fit the retiree’s schedule, work and play.
+Consulting can be tailored to fit the retiree’s schedule, work, and play.

-Freelance consulting gives retirees flexibility, remote work and high supplemental income.
+Freelance consulting gives retirees flexibility, remote work, and high earnings.

 Becoming a Notary Public for Extra Income After Retirement